zabbix/zabbix/src/go/plugins/postgres/README.md

     SQL query JSON format.

-Then JSON is proceeded by dependent items of :
+Then JSON is proceeded by dependent items of:

 - pgsql.archive.count_archived_files - number of WAL files that have been successfully archived.
 - pgsql.archive.failed_trying_to_archive - number of failed attempts for archiving WAL files.
 - pgsql.archive.count_files_to_archive - number of files to archive.
 - pgsql.archive.size_files_to_archive - size of files to archive.

 **pgsql.bgwriter[uri,username,password,dbName]** — statistics about the background writer process's activity.
 *Params:*